Marlins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have gone 21-11 in games they were listed as the moneyline favorite (winning 65.6% of those games).
+- The Marlins are 22-11 in games they were listed as the moneyline favorite (winning 66.7% of those games).

-- When it has played as moneyline favorites with odds of -165 or shorter, Miami has a 10-2 record (winning 83.3% of its games).
+- Miami has gone 7-2 (winning 77.8% of its games) when it has played as moneyline favorites of -175 or shorter.

-- The implied moneyline probablility in this matchup gives the Marlins a 62.3% chance to win.
+- The Marlins have a 63.6% chance to win this contest based on the moneyline's implied probability.

-- Miami has had an over/under set by bookmakers 76 times, and have combined with opponents to go over the total in 35 of those games (35-37-4).
+- Miami has played in 77 games with an over/under set, and have combined with its opponents to go over the total 35 times (35-38-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!